Skip to content

 claude --mcp-config .mcp.json -p "

-List available devices and pick the first booted iOS simulator.
+List available devices and connect to a booted iOS simulator.

-If anything looks wrong, describe the issue and exit with a failure.
+If there are error messages or blank screens, describe the issue and exit with a failure.

 "